eProsima/vulcanexus/docs/rst/tutorials/tools_tutorial.rst

 Background
 ----------

-Vulcanexus integrates *eProsima Fast DDS Monitor* which is a useful tool for monitoring and studying a ROS 2 network as ROS 2 relies on DDS communication protocol to communicate different nodes.
+Vulcanexus integrates *eProsima Fast DDS Monitor* (refer to its `documentation <https://fast-dds-monitor.readthedocs.io/en/latest/>`_ for more info), which is a useful tool for monitoring and studying a ROS 2 network as ROS 2 relies on the `DDS specification <https://www.omg.org/spec/DDS/1.4/About-DDS/>`_ to communicate the different nodes.
-The automatic discovery of entities in a local network allows to easily see the different Participants that are running, as its Endpoints, the Topics that each one is using, and even the network interfaces they are employing to communicate with each other.
+The automatic discovery of entities in a local network enables to easily identify the different running Participants, their Endpoints, the Topics that each of them is using, and even the network interfaces they are employing to communicate with one another.
-Additionally, one could receive statistical data from every endpoint in the network.
+Additionally, it is possible to receive statistical data from every endpoint in the network leveraging the `Fast DDS Statistics Module <https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/statistics.html>`_.
-This data is very useful to analyze the performance and seek any possible communication problem in the network.
+This data is very useful to analyze the DDS network performance and seek possible communication problems in it.

 This tutorial provides step-by-step instructions to use Vulcanexus to monitor a ROS 2 talker/listener demo.

 Prerequisites
 -------------

-Ensure that the Vulcanexus installation includes the tools (either ``vulcanexus-galactic-desktop``, ``vulcanexus-galactic-tools``, or ``vulcanexus-galactic-base``).
+Ensure that the Vulcanexus installation includes the Vulcanexus tools (either ``vulcanexus-galactic-desktop``, ``vulcanexus-galactic-tools``, or ``vulcanexus-galactic-base``).
 Also, remember to source the environment in every terminal in this tutorial.

 .. code-block:: bash